China expels German student who researched rights lawyers

 BEIJING — A German man has learned the hard way that practicing journalism in China, even for a class project, could lead to serious trouble.

 David Missal, 24, was pursuing a master’s degree in journalism and communication at prestigious Tsinghua University in Beijing.
-He was due to return to Germany on Sunday after immigration authorities told him his student visa was canceled and he had a week to leave China.
+He landed in Duesseldorf on Sunday after Chinese immigration authorities told him his student visa was canceled and he had a week to leave China.

 Missal said he thinks that’s because he reported on the plight of jailed human rights lawyers in a journalism class.
 Missal said a Tsinghua representative this year warned him twice against pursuing the politically sensitive subject, but he went ahead anyway because he wanted to “get to learn Chinese society and politics.”